dynamsoft-docs/license-server-docs/common/mechanism.md

 ## License Tracking

-When a Dynamsoft SDK uses a trackable license, it will record every successful operation that needs to be tracked.
+When a Dynamsoft SDK uses a tracked license, it will record every successful operation that needs to be tracked.
 Then it generates a minimum report for each 3-minute time slot and sumbits the report every 3 minutes.
 We'll dive deeper into the mechanism below.

 ### Usage report